Skip to content

 Amortization Calculator

 This amortization calculator computes your monthly loan payment, total interest paid, and total cost for any fixed-rate loan.
 It also generates a full amortization schedule showing how each payment is split between principal and interest over the life of the loan — helpful for mortgages, car loans, and personal loans.
+Enter your loan amount, interest rate, and term to get an instant breakdown.

 How Amortization Is Calculated